vecn/nbots/README_DEVELOPERS.md

 ## Fast checklist

+- About dependencies
+    * The code must not depend on any library.
+    * The code must be ANSI C (ISO C89).
+        - `for` statement does not allow inline variable declaration.
+        - `bool` not supported.
 - Coding Style and format
     * Write your code using 80 columns at most (increase readability).
     * Write  functions of 40 rows at most (to compile with the mind).